Wednesday, August 28, 2024

 like a Little Red Corvette.

-In case of emergency
+In case of emergency—let me

 Given what was reflected

-by your oversized glasses
+in your oversized glasses

-who could have foreseen
+could any lens have foreseen

-that our state bird would be
+how our state bird

-a cardinal sin?
+became a cardinal sin?

 The collar of memory tries